 Privileged or Confidential Resources

-.
-Unless there is a statutory duty to do so, employees who are not required to report incidents of sexual misconduct include:
+Unless there is a statutory duty to do so, such as instances of child abuse and neglect or threats of homicide or suicide, employees who are not required to report incidents of sexual misconduct to the university include:

 Other Employees and Community Members

-Employees and other community members not identified above as a responsible employee or a privileged or confidential resources are encouraged, but not required, to report instances of sex and gender-based misconduct.
-However, employees are required to report any form of discrimination that is not sexual misconduct (for example, a report of race discrimination) to their supervisor or Human Resources.
+Employees and other community members not identified above as a responsible employee or a privileged or confidential resource, are encouraged but not required, to report instances of discrimination and sexual misconduct involving students.
+However, all employees are required to report any form of discrimination or sexual misconduct involving a Regis University employee, to their supervisor, Human Resources or the EO & Title IX Coordinator within 120 days of the incident.
+This reporting obligation extends to any employee that identifies as a complainant experiencing any form of discrimination that is not sexual misconduct (for example, a report of race or other forms of gender discrimination).

-Due to the Family Education Rights and Family Act (FERPA), the University will generally not notify parents or legal guardians of a student’s report of sexual misconduct unless the student: 1) provides the University with written permission; or 2) sharing the information is necessary to protect the health or safety of the student or another individual.
-All University employees are mandatory child abuse and neglect reporters and may be required to report to the police if a victim is under the age of 18, or under the age of 15 for sex-based crimes.
+In compliance with the Family Education Rights and Privacy Act (FERPA), the University will generally not notify parents or legal guardians of a student’s report of sexual misconduct unless the student: 1) provides the University with written permission; or 2) sharing the information is necessary to protect the health or safety of the student or another individual.
+All University employees are mandatory child abuse and neglect reporters and may be required to report to the police if a victim is under the age of 18.

 Members of the Regis University community who experience discrimination or sexual misconduct while performing University-related duties in a clinical or other external setting are encouraged to report any incidents to the appropriate Regis University official and to an appropriate official at the external site.
-In such cases, Regis will contact the external institution and cooperate with an investigation conducted by the external organization.
+In such cases, Regis generally contacts the external institution to cooperate in conducting an investigation.
 Regis University may also conduct an investigation if possible and when appropriate.